 Note: Bolt Action Combat Patrol and Bolt Action Doubles are separate events.
-Players are not required to participate in both events or required use the same force for each event.
+Players are not required to participate in both events and can use a different force for each event.
 The event theme is highly encouraged but not required.

 - Turret Jam – The Turret Jam rule will not be used.